fryktoria/arduino_Gaming_Controller/README.md

  - Load the sketch.
  - Configure according to your wishes the pre-processor options, as well as the user parameters.
  - Upload to the Arduino

-T
-he software version will appear briefly on the LCD, followed by a "Helo" message (well, only 4 characters are allowed...)
+The software version will appear briefly on the LCD, followed by a "Helo" message (well, only 4 characters are allowed...)
-A countdown counter will appear.
+After a while, the indication "CONF" and a countdown counter will appear.
 If you press the Up, Down or Clear buttons before the counter reaches zero, the software will enter configuration mode.
 Otherwise, it will enter normal operation.

+Normal operation is indicated by a blinkink colon symbol.

 ## Configuration mode - LCD
 After you enter configuration mode, you can navigate the menu options via the Up and Down keys.
 Press Clear to select any of the options.